tos-network/emo/docs/config.md

 ### `Swarm.ResourceMgr`

-Learn more about Kubo's usage of libp2p Network Resource Manager in the [dedicated resource management docs](./libp2p-resource-management.md).
+Learn more about Emo's usage of libp2p Network Resource Manager in the [dedicated resource management docs](./libp2p-resource-management.md).

 #### `Swarm.ResourceMgr.Enabled`